Introduction

 • 500 detonators

-You'll need to apply for storage approval on your BEUL, if you'll be storing quantities overnight of more than:
+You need to apply for storage approval on your BEUL, if you want to store overnight more than:

 • 125 detonators

-If you're wanting to store explosives or SSDS longer than overnight, in quantities above the daily usage quota, or at more than one site, you'll need to apply for a licence to store explosives or SSDS
+If you want to store explosives or SSDS longer than overnight, in quantities above the daily usage quota, or at more than one site, you'll need to apply for a licence to store explosives or SSDS.

 Eligibility